 ANOTHER KIND OF LUXURY

-Our eight-day comprehensive textile tour will give you an exclusive behind the scenes and hands-on experience of Norlha Textiles.
-Norlha is an enterprise that weaves together the two apparently opposing worlds of tradition and modernity.
+Our four-day comprehensive textile tour will give you an exclusive behind the scenes and hands-on experience of Norlha Textiles.
+During our Fiber to Fashion Tour, we will begin to unravel and answer two vital questions to this sustainable fashion brand "why yak?" and "why in such a remote village on the Tibetan plateau?"
+Founder Kim Yeshi's dream had always been to do something to help the local nomads on the plateau and looked for a product that could utilize their craftsmanship and their raw materials once again.
+Yak wool seemed to be the binding factor to combine Kim's passion for textiles and her ideas for sustainable development.
 From the animal in the pasture, to the gifted hands of their artisans, Norlha's product is a result of the rich heritage of the Tibetan Plateau.
-Norlha also utilizes modern technology, having developed the Tibetan Plateau's first ever Enterprise Resource Planning (ERP) system, to benefit the local nomads, helping them to expand the business and to meet the high demands of the modern market place.
-Norlha has collaborated with top fashion designers and high-end Paris fashion houses and has now established a brand of their own.
-Their approach to sustainability is to support the local nomads by providing them with sustainable employment opportunities, which gives them a stable income, to keep families together and traditions alive.
-In a world where fast fashion dominates, Norlha offers a product that will last a lifetime, and that will be shared with generations to come.
+With an ardent objective to keep employment in the village, their approach to sustainability is to support the local nomads by providing them with sustainable employment opportunities and a stable income, to keep families together and traditions alive.
+In a world where fast fashion dominates, they offer a product that will last a lifetime, and that will be shared with generations to come.

-You are invited to join our textile tour experiencing the rich traditions of the Tibetan culture.
-We will explore the famous Labrang Tashi Kyil Monastery and visit a local nomad cooperative.
+You are invited to join our textile tour experiencing the rich traditions of the Tibetan culture, which Norlha so passionately strives to preserve, explore the famous Labrang Tashi Kyil Monastery and visit the Lungta local nomadic cooperative.
 Our textile professional, Laura Shirreff, will guide us on this journey of a lifetime.
-We will witness the meticulous artisanal production during our visit to the Norlha rug weaving workshop as well the atelier at Zorge Ritoma.
-We will engage in extensive dialogue with the founder of Norlha, Dechen Yeshi, learning about the intricacies of Norlha from the fiber to the finished product.
-Equipped with our own personal tapestry loom, we will experience the exclusive Norlha yarn and fiber first hand through weaving and felting activities.
+We will visit the atelier at Zorge Ritoma, where we will engage in extensive dialogue with the founder of Norlha, Dechen Yeshi, learning about the intricacies of Norlha from the fiber to the finished product.
+We will also get the rare chance to experience the exclusive Norhla fiber first hand through a hands-on felting activity.
 During our tour we will also have the opportunity to relax and recharge in the awe-inspiring natural environment and enjoy the luxuries and amenities of Norden Camp.
-We will indulge in the fine seasonal and organic Tibetan cuisine, take time out in the Norden spa and revitalize with an evening yoga class.

 surrendering yourself to nature